Found us from search engine?

 Baby Boomers were born in the fifties and have lived through the best period of sustainable stability and prosperity of any generation (likely including those who to come).
 Boomers are the big spenders, and an aging population means they’ll be around for longer to spend more of that money.
 Don’t call them old, though.
 They want to stay young forever.

-Generation X have just hit the peak of their earning potential.
+Generation X has just hit the peak of their earning potential.
 They were there at the dawn of the internet, and so love newness and anything that expands their horizons.
 They don’t really care about brands either – the quality of the product alone will determine their buying.

 Millennials have now entered early adulthood and are leading the charge as far as online buying is concerned.
 They don’t remember a world without computers.
 Unlike Gen X, they really do care about brands, as they help to form their identity.
 Hipsterism means even small brands can grow a committed following.